anthonyrouss/speedometer-android-app/README.md

 - **Visual and Auditory Warnings:** Provides a visual cue by changing the activity screen color and triggers a TextToSpeech warning for users exceeding the set speed limit.

 - **Historical Violation Records:** Users can view violation records.

-## Getting Started

-1. Clone the repository.
-2. Open the project in Android Studio.
-3. Build and run the app on your Android device or emulator.